 To achieve the delicious caramelised tops I cheat.
-We all know gluten free pastry can appear anaemic so I have a trusty cooks blow torch that does the job instead.
+We all know gluten free pastry can appear anaemic so I have a trusty cooks blow torch that does the job instead Alternatively you could pop under the grill until beautifully brown.
 I've left a link below for you to click on if you're interested in purchasing one too.

 Don’t loose this recipe for Apple Custard Pies, pin it…